niolabs/docs/docs/properties/expressions.md

 {{ <code goes here> }}
 ```

-The curly braces indicate that anything inside is Python code.
-The Python code will be evaluated and, if valid, the value will replace the curly braces and their contents.
+The content between the curly braces is evaluated as Python code.
+Once the code is evaluated, the value will be replace the curly braces and its contents.

 For example: